avatao/blog.avatao.com/_posts/2018-10-04-How-to-dive-into-web-security-as-a-developer.md

 Dániel Szpisják is the Head of Engineering at Emarsys, security expert and enthusiast.
 His blog [**Securitydrops**](https://www.securitydrops.com/) covers wide range of security related topics.

 ## About Avatao
-Avatao is a learning platform providing wide range of **online security challanges and tutorials**.
+Avatao is a learning platform providing wide range of **online security challenges and tutorials**.
 Our topics cover web security, secure coding in Java, C/C++, GDPR, payment systems, secure API design, DevSecOps and many more with **more than 600 online challenges**.